ibrolive/cloud-devops/README.md

    - `terraform -v`
    - `aws --version`

-3. Open a Command Prompt window and execute `aws configure` to setup the required AWS Access Key ID, AWS Secret Access Key and default region (us-east-1) for the AWS account where the infrastructure will be provisioned.
+3. Open a Command Prompt window and execute `aws configure` to setup the required AWS Access Key ID, AWS Secret Access Key and default region (us-east-1) for the AWS account where the infrastructure will be provisioned using the `default` profile.
 Note that the default region has to be us-east-1 for this demo as the base AMI image used for this demo is located in this region.

 4. Checkout the code from this github repository